-The significant increase of capital expenditures in 2019 is mainly related to electric and heat power generation, as well as upgrades to the existing generating assets within the framework of the of the Company.
+The significant increase of capital expenditures in 2019 is mainly related to electric and heat power generation, as well as upgrades to the existing generating assets within the framework of the approved Investment Programme of the Company.

 2.5.
 Operations